-Edward R. Tufte, Visual Explanations: Images and Quantities, Evidence and Narrative (Cheshire, CT: Graphics Press, 1997).
+Tufte, Edward R. Visual Explanations: Images and Quantities, Evidence and Narrative.
+Cheshire, CT: Graphics Press, 1997.

-A insightful look at how information is displayed, organized, and understood.
+An insightful look at how information is displayed, organized, and understood.
 The book also deals with how bad planning and design can be fatal (as in the space shuttle Challenger explosion).
 Any designer would benefit from reading this book.

-Steve Turner, Imagine: A Vision for Christians in the Arts (Downers Grove, IL: InterVarsity Press, 2001).
+Turner, Steve.
+Imagine: A Vision for Christians in the Arts.
+Downers Grove, IL: InterVarsity Press, 2001.

-Bill Viola and Robert Violette, Eds., Reasons for Knocking at an Empty House (Cambridge, MA: The MIT Press, 1995).
+Viola, Bill and Robert Violette, eds.
+Reasons for Knocking at an Empty House.
+Cambridge, MA: The MIT Press, 1995.

 “The larger struggle we are witnessing today … [is] an ecological drama where the outcome rests not only on our realization that the natural physical environment is one and the same as our bodies, but that nature itself is a form of Mind.” – Bill Viola

-Simone Weil, “Reflections of the Right Use of School Studies with a View to the Love of God,” in Waiting on God (London: Routledge and Kegan Paul, 1951).
+Weil, Simone.
+“Reflections of the Right Use of School Studies with a View to the Love of God,” in Waiting on God.
+London: Routledge and Kegan Paul, 1951.

 Written in 1942 in a letter to her friend Father Perrin, Weil eloquently writes of the connection between prayer and attentiveness.
 Cultivating, honing and purifying ones capacity for attentiveness is for Weil the real reason for studying anything and is the very substance of prayer.
 An apologetic of attentiveness as the basis for self-emptying and sacramental awareness. –Erica Grimm